 - Give priority to mentoring and training the next generation of multiculturally competent counseling psychologists;

-- Conducting research through service in socially significant areas.
+- Conduct research through service in socially significant areas.

 The community of KU offers: